acm-ndsu/Byte-le-2025/docs/_build/html/_sources/team.rst

 Making a Team
 =============

-Hiring the best mercenaries will be what aids you in winning this decisive battle.
+Now that you have seen the characters for hire, it's time to create your team!
 How you choose your characters -- and who you choose -- matters!